lostallmymoney/Razer_Mouse_Linux/README.md

 - `chmapRelease` – Switch config on key release
 - `unlockChmap` – Unlocks auto window-based configs
 - `sleep` / `sleepRelease` – Put system to sleep
+- `randomSleep` / `randomSleepRelease` – Sleep for a random duration (0 to N ms, where N is the argument)
 - `string` / `stringRelease` – Type a literal string
 - `key` – Press + release a key
 - `keyPressOnPress` – Hold key on button press